psi4/psi4/doc/sphinxman/source/sapt.rst

    when the specification is in Z-matrix format.
 Use a Cartesian representation to avoid this problem.

-.. warning:: In early versions (notably |Psifour| alpha circa 2011 and before), frozen core was implemented incompletely and for only selected terms.
+.. caution:: In early versions (notably |Psifour| alpha circa 2011 and before), frozen core was implemented incompletely and for only selected terms.
 Comparisons with papers published using early
    |PSIfour| SAPT code may show discrepancies of 0.01-0.10 kcal/mol in